 The Nova Scotia Teachers Union maintains the original concepts of its founding members -- to unify and elevate the teaching profession and to improve the quality of education offered our young people.

 NSTU membership includes active, retired, associate, regular and active reserve and honourary members.
 There are over 10,000 active members.
-Members of the NSTU include Primary to 12 public school teachers, Atlantic Provinces Special Education Authority teachers, and the Nova Scotia Community College faculty and professional support staff.
+Members of the NSTU include Primary to 12 public school teachers and the Atlantic Provinces Special Education Authority teachers.

 Between sessions of Council, the NSTU is governed by a 23-member Provincial Executive which includes a full-time president.
 The Executive Director and staff execute the policy and programs of the Union as directed by Council and the Provincial Executive.